scolecite/mica-gd355/lectures/proj-parametric-design.md

 -

+- research (company/event, people, example, visuals)
+- decide what data to collect (personal info, momentary info, )
+- develop concept. how to visualize. how to connect to the theme/identity.

-- collecting data (google form, dummy data)
+- collect data (google form, dummy data)
-- parsing data
+- parse data

 - build a visual system using parameters
 - map data to visuals
 - test